 But maybe you're not entirely motivated by money.
 Perhaps you're driven by the desire to be the change you'd like to see in the world.
 After all, the larger a business grows, the greater its impact on the world and people around it – and it's better to start sustainably than to make the switch 10 years down the line, or when stakeholders begin pushing back on unreasonable business practices.
 [Read related article: What Is Greenwashing?]

 How can you start and maintain a sustainable business model?

 - Make a list of the raw materials you'll need.
-Depending on the type of business you want to start, this list will vary dramatically.
-SaaS companies, for example, won't require the raw resources that a clothing brand will.
+This list will vary dramatically by business type.
+SaaS companies, for example, don't require the raw resources that clothing brands do.